-As explained in Note 6(7), the financial statements of certain associates and joint ventures accounted for under the equity method were not audited by independent auditors.
-Those associates and joint ventures under equity method amounted to \$157,132 thousand and \$129,986 thousand as of June 30, 2023 and 2022, respectively.
-The related shares of profits from the associates and joint ventures under the equity method amounted to \$1,719 thousand, \$4,748 thousand, (\$5,223) thousand and \$10,302 thousand for the three-month and six-month periods ended June 30, 2023 and 2022, respectively.
+As explained in Note 6(9), the financial statements of certain associates and joint ventures accounted for under the equity method were not audited by independent auditors.
+Those associates and joint ventures under equity method amounted to \$157,132 thousand as of June 30, 2023.
+The related shares of profits from the associates and joint ventures under the equity method amounted to \$1,719 thousand and (\$5,223) thousand for the three-month and six-month periods ended June 30, 2023, respectively.
 The information related to above subsidiaries, and associates and joint ventures accounted for under the equity method disclosed in Note 13 was also not audited by independent auditors.

 We conducted our audits in accordance with the Regulations Governing Auditing and Attestation of Financial Statements by Certified Public Accountants and the Standards on Auditing of the Republic of China.
 Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Company and its subsidiaries in accordance with the Norm of Professional Ethics for Certified Public Accountant of the Republic of China (the "Norm"), and we have fulfilled our other ethical responsibilities in accordance with the Norm.
+We are independent of the Company and its subsidiaries in accordance with the Norm of Professional Ethics for Certified Public Accountant of the Republic of China (the Norm'), and we have fulfilled our ethical responsibilities in accordance with the Norm.
 Based on our audits and the reports of other auditor(s), we believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.